gitljj/experiment-related-model/instance/readme.txt

 part information
   1. type of part, number of this part type, part volume, part surface area
-  2. projection dimensions (length, width, height) and support structure for each part
+  2. projection dimensions (length, width, height) and support structure for each part in different build orientation

 The data format is like this: